 Propagation seed starter trays are great if you just want a start on plants like lettuce, chard, beats, etc.

-As in most cases with gardening, we encourage you to keep things simple and doable.
+As in most cases with gardening, we encourage you to keep things simple and achievable.
 Plants will grow in whatever pots you start them in.
 If you want to be specific, you can, but there is no real need for that.

 The one thing that we would recommend is sturdy planter trays.
 They do make life easier to handle many seedlings at once.
-We also grow microgreens in them in winter, so it sure is worth it to have them.

 – Potting soil

-Make your own potting soil, Mel’s Mix from the Square Foot Garden book.
+Make your own soil, Mel’s Mix from the Square Foot Garden book.
 Mix together: 1/3 compost, 1/3 vermiculite, and 1/3 peat moss.

 You can find all of these ingredients in a garden center or Home Depot.
 Read more about the DIY container soil here.
 This is our favorite soil to use, it is not as high in peat moss as ProMix, and much higher in natural compost.
 Lately, though it has been harder to find natural bug-free compost.

 Even though we don’t recommend using enriched potting soil, it often is the only soil that is widely available.
-The chemical fertilizers only give the plant a very fast start, but then the plant tends to ask for more.
+The chemical fertilizers only give the plant a speedy start, but then the plant tends to ask for more.
 We do use it if we don’t find all the ingredients for Mel’s Mix.

 – Seeds